fnauman/ML_alpha2/README.md

 [arxiv.org/abs/1905.08193](https://arxiv.org/abs/1905.08193)

-This repository holds interactive python notebooks in relation to the *"Exploring helical dynamos with machine learning"* article.
+Interactive python notebooks for *"Exploring helical dynamos with machine learning"*.

-*Summary*: We use regularized linear regression, random forests and Bayesian (Markov Chain Monte Carlo) fits for forced magnetohydrodynamic turbulence to compare it with large scale dynamo theory.
-We find that regularized linear regression performs the best, and this is due to the low dimensional organized dataset that we have.
+**Summary**: We use regularized linear regression, random forests and Bayesian (Markov Chain Monte Carlo) to select the appropriate model for the turbulent electromotive force that leads to large scale magnetic field generation.
+We find that regularized linear regression performs the best, and this is due to the low dimensional organized dataset (helically forced turbulence) that we have.

 ## How to get started